minarainbow/minarainbow.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am soon graduating with Bachelor’s degree from [KAIST](http://kaist.ac.kr/en/) with a major in [Computer Science](https://cs.kaist.ac.kr/).
+I graduated with Bachelor’s degree from [KAIST](http://kaist.ac.kr/en/) with a major in [Computer Science](https://cs.kaist.ac.kr/).
 Currently, I am working with [Juho Kim](https://juhokim.com/) as part of [KIXLAB](https://www.kixlab.org/).

-My research interest lies at the intersection of **AI and Accessibility**.
-I am enthusiastic about creating opportunities for the underprivileged.
-I aim to build interactive systems that bridge the learning gap between people with and without disabilities.
+My research in Human-Computer Interaction focuses on **Accessibility, Learning Support, and Human-AI collaboration**.
+I aim to build interactive systems to support full participation of people with diverse abilities.
+Currently, I am developing assistive technologies to make visual world more accessible.

+*I am a Ph.D. applicant for Fall 2022!*